deanwampler/programming-scala-book-code-examples/README.md

 // end::section1[]
 ```

-These are used to include these section selectively in the book, rather than the whole file.
+These are used to mark sections that are selectively included in the book.
+Sometimes the whole file is included in sections, while other times the file has content that isn't included ("Bonus!!").

 ## Required and Optional Tools